gianpiero87/More-Beautiful-Stuff/README.md

 # PROJECT STEPS
 ## 1) Selecting digital terrain models

 First of all, we had to request, and then acquire, LiDAR-generated maps from the INGV (National Institute of Geology and Vulcanology - Italy: [INGV Homepage](http://www.ingv.it/it/)).
-Thanks to their collaboration, we were able to download a total of 4 10-m resolution DTMs of the entire Platani River Valley.
-[DEM](http://tinitaly.pi.ingv.it/download.html)
+Thanks to their collaboration, we were able to download a total of 4 10-m resolution DTMs of the entire Platani River Valley ([DEM download page](http://tinitaly.pi.ingv.it/download.html))

 ![INGV DEMs](INGV DEMs.jpg)